About the Journal

 Mission Statement

-Our goal is to present Indigenous science as equal to contemporary science, as recognized in today’s academic institutions.
-We are inspired by Eskasoni First Nation Elders, Albert and Murdena Marshall, who introduced the concept of Two-Eyed Seeing through the Integrative Science Program at Cape Breton University in Sydney, Nova Scotia.
+Etuaptmumk — the Mi'kmaq word for Two-Eyed Seeing — reflects our commitment to beginning with an Indigenous worldview.
+We are inspired by Eskasoni First Nation Elders, Albert and Murdena Marshall, who introduced the concept of Two-Eyed Seeing at Cape Breton University in Sydney, Nova Scotia, through the Integrative Science Program.

-Our vision is to foster genuine cross-disciplinary and cross-cultural communication in an atmosphere of respect for all perspectives.
-We welcome articles from all disciplines, prioritizing philosophy and epistemology over traditional academic divisions.
-Part of decolonizing academia may involve deconstructing these disciplines themselves, recognizing that the natural world does not necessarily conform to existing categories.
+Our vision is to foster genuine cross-disciplinary and cross-cultural inquiry, with respect for all perspectives.
+We welcome articles from ALL disciplines, prioritizing philosophy and epistemology over traditional academic divisions.
+This includes forms of science that may not align with the dominant positivist, empiricist, and rationalist paradigms of contemporary academia.

 Submission Details